codebar/tutorials/python/lesson2/tutorial.md

 Now work out how much money a sponsor at codebar would spend on pizza if they had 60 students turn up?

-Along with pizza, students and cost, what oher variables can you think of that could go into this calculation?
+Along with pizza, students and cost, what other variables can you think of that could go into this calculation?

 ### Storing text in variables

-As well as numbers varaiables are able to store text, known in Python as strings.
+As well as numbers variables are able to store text, known in Python as strings.

-Now in the REPl type:
+Now in the REPL type:

 	name = 'codebar'
 	url = "codebar.io"

-Now type `name' and `url` to see these strings shown back to you.
+Now type `name` and `url` to see these strings shown back to you.
 As you can see Python allows both single and double quotes to denote a string variable.
 Double quotes are required if there is going to be an apostrophe in the string.

 For exmaple: